scala/scala.epfl.ch/records/2022-Q4-activity-report.md

 For Scala 3.

 Our partnership with the [Extension School](https://extensionschool.ch/learn/effective-programming-in-scala) allows us to provide more support to people learning Scala online.
-We have been answering the questions of the learners, and providing feedback to their homeworks.
+We have been answering the questions of the learners, and providing feedback on their homework.
 In addition, we have added subtitles to all our video lectures.

 ## Communication